benfaerber/theme-kit-hot-reload/README.md

 ### PHP

-1. Add a new folder named '`themekitHotReload`' to your '`htdocs`' folder
+1. Add a new folder named `themekitHotReload` to your `htdocs` folder
 2. Add the files from the `server-php` ([link](https://github.com/benfaerber/themekitHotReload/tree/main/server-php)) folder to the newly created folder
 3. Navigate to [http://localhost/themekitHotReload](http://localhost/themekitHotReload) to ensure the server is working